laravel/docs/dusk.md

         use DatabaseMigrations;
     }

-> {note} It is recommended that you do not use an Sqlite in-memory database, as the browser will be unable to access the memory used by the dusk process.
+> {note} SQLite in-memory databases may not be used when executing Dusk tests.
+Since the browser executes within its own process, it will not be able to access the in-memory databases of other processes.

 <a name="cookies"></a>
 ### Cookies